jdevries3133/nvim_config/README.md

 Then, open neovim for the first time.
 You'll see a bunch of errors on initial startup, this is expected.
 Run the `:PlugInstall` to install all the plugins.
 After the process is complete, close and open neovim.
 Now, you should expect no errors.
+If there are still issues, try `:PlugInstall` a second time; I've noticed that there are sometimes race conditions with plugins that depend on each other being installed in the wrong order during initial setup, which is why you might need to install more than once to get everything into a healthy state.
 In the future, you can update plugins with `:PlugUpdate`, which you should do regularly.
 If you update and have an issue, pull from upstream; maybe I fixed it!
 If not, open an issue on the repo, I'd love to know about it and fix it!